top of page

 Window/Building Collisions

 Tips for reducing the risk of bird window collisions can include things as simple as window film and window screens, but can also include appropriate lighting so that migrating birds are not disoriented from light pollution.
 Please be aware that window decals and window film will help ONLY if applied to the outside of the glass.
 These are designed to break up the reflection the birds see so they will recognize that there is an obstacle.
-Please visit Georgia Audubon's page for more information and tips and consider signing their homeowner's Lights Out Georgia pledge.
+Please visit Birds Georgia's page for more information and tips and consider signing their homeowner's Lights Out Georgia pledge.
 Project Safe Flight

 While window collisions happen year-round, they increase dramatically during spring and fall migrations when, on any given evening, millions of birds fly through the skies over Atlanta.